What are the key goals of the Digital Services Act?

 - transparency measures for online platforms on a variety of issues, including on the algorithms used for recommendations

-- obligations for very large platforms to prevent the misuse of their systems by taking risk-based action and by independent audits of their risk management systems
+- obligations for very large platforms and very large online search engines to prevent the misuse of their systems by taking risk-based action and by independent audits of their risk management systems

-- access for researchers to key data of the largest platforms, in order to understand how online risks evolve
+- access for researchers to key data of the largest platforms and search engines, in order to understand how online risks evolve

 New rules in a nutshell